Moonzy: Homecoming: Production

 The original script for the film was written in 2013 and finalized in early 2023.
 The film was officially announced in March 2023.
 On 17 March 2023, Konstantin Bronzit stated that the film will be a "road movie" and will be finished by the end of 2023, but at the time, the release date was not yet announced.

 Release

 The film was released in Russia on 29 August 2024.

 Reception

 Moonzy: Homecoming has an 80 score based on two critic reviews on Kritikanstvo.

+Sequel

+A sequel, Moonzy: The Other Side of the Moon (Лунтик. Обратная сторона Луны) is scheduled to be released on 27 August 2026.
+The project was officially presented by CTB Film Company at the in-person defense of the animated national projects of the Film Foundation on September 24, 2025.
+According to industry publications, the film will be a direct sequel to Moonzy: Homecoming (2024) and will take place on the Moon.

+During the project's presentation, it was announced that the main action of the film would take place on the Moon, where Moonzy and his friends would go.
+According to producer Sergey Selyanov, the new story would be related to the search for Moonzy's father and would continue the storyline from the first film.
+It was also reported that the characters would use a constructed vehicle or a rocket, and that the film would feature elements of the lunar world that were not previously shown in the series.
+The concept art for the project was presented at the same event.